PTM-3 mine: Action

 When an armored vehicle drives over the mine, due to fluctuations in the magnetic field, the mine is triggered.
 The created shaped charges as a result of the explosion penetrate the tank, and kill the crew inside or damage the tank systems.

-If the someone attempts to dislocate the mine when it is armed, it explodes due to the influence of the Earth's magnetic field.
-If no target has been detected, the mine self-destructs after the completion of the self-liqudation period.
+Due to its high sensitivity to changes in the magnetic field, the mine may be triggered by individuals, along with vehicles.
+If no target has been detected, the mine self-destructs after the completion of the self-liquidation period.

 Destruction

 Installed PTM-3 mines cannot be removed by dislocation.
-The mines self-destruct 16-24 hours after deployment.
-If a mine has not self-destructed upon the completion of the set self-liquidation timeframe, it is destroyed using a remotely-triggered explosive charge weighing 0.2-0.4 kgs placed next to the mine.
+The mines self-destruct 16–24 hours after deployment.
+If a mine has not self-destructed upon the completion of the set self-liquidation timeframe, it is destroyed using a remotely-triggered explosive charge weighing 0.2-0.4 kg placed next to the mine.
 It is prohibited to destroy the PTM-3 mines before the self-liquidation period has elapsed, as the placement of the explosive charge could trigger the mine.
 If the mine must absolutely be removed before the self-liquidation period has elapsed, it can be destroyed by machine gun fire, preferably mounted on an armored vehicle.